martinnolansky/cellular-automata/README.md

     To start only the Next.js frontend:

-    bash

-    Copy code

     `make run-frontend`

 ## Clean Up

 To clean up the project environment (remove virtual environment and clear cache files):

-bash

-Copy code

 `make clean`

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contributors

-Martin (Technology Graduate at Sky, working on generative AI and software engineering)
+Martin - Technology Graduate at Sky